The Adirondack Park could become more accessible for people with disabilities, but a proposal has some worried about wilderness

 Top photo: DEC/APA Accessibility Advisory Committee member Scott Remington rides quadracycle at Great Camp Santanoni.
 Explorer file photo

 Editor’s note: This story was updated with information from the DEC sent to the Explorer on Nov.
 11 from an inquiry sent on Oct.
 31. This story was also updated to clarify Adirondack Wilderness Advocates’ position.
+This story was also corrected to clarify the state land allowances of wheelchairs.

 Todd Eastman says